duracloud/deployment-docs/duracloud-webapp-setup.md

        * value: <your-s3-config-bucket>

 ## Autoscaling
-1. Set min/max instance counts to 5 and 10 respectively.
+1. Set min/max instance counts based on your system needs.
+   1. An initial minimum of 3 and maximum of 7 should be sufficient.
+When consistent load is higher you may choose to increase these numbers.
 2. Under scaling trigger section:
   * Trigger measurement: CPU Utilization
   * Trigger statistic: average